 THREATS TO SAFETY AND SECURITY: There have been no major terrorist incidents in Japan since 1995.
 However, you should be aware of the potential risks and take these into consideration when making travel plans.

 The Government of Japan maintains heightened security measures at key facilities and ports of entry as antiterrorism precautions.
-At times, these security measures may increase because of regional tensions with North Korea.
+At times, these security measures may increase because of regional tensions.
 The Government of Japan is vigilant in tracking terrorist threat indicators and remains at a high state of alert.
 You can contact local police substations (koban) and police emergency dispatchers (tel.
 110) to report any suspicious activity.

 Stay up to date by:

 CRIME: The general crime rate in Japan is well below the U.S. national average.
 Crimes against U.S. citizens in Japan usually involve personal disputes, theft, or vandalism.
-Violent crime is rare but does exist.
-Sexual assaults do not happen often but do occur, and females may be randomly targeted.
-Hate-related violent crimes rarely occur, though some U.S. citizens have reported being the target of comments or actions because of their nationality or their race.
-There have been some incidents of pick pocketing of foreigners in crowded shopping areas, on trains, and at airports.
+Violent crime is rare, but it does exist.
+Sexual assaults are not often reported, but they do occur, and females may be randomly targeted.
+Hate-related violent crimes rarely occur, although some U.S. citizens have reported being the target of comments or actions because of their nationality or their race.
+U.S. citizens have reported incidents of pick pocketing in crowded shopping areas, on trains, and at airports.
 Every year, a number of U.S. citizens report their passports lost or stolen at international airports, especially passports that were carried in their pockets.
+Robberies committed after a victim has been drugged or “drink spiked” are increasing (see below).

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are such goods illegal in the United States, if you purchase them you may also be breaking local law.

-Concerns Regarding Roppongi and other Entertainment and Nightlife Districts:
+Concerns Regarding Roppongi and other Entertainment and Nightlife Districts in Tokyo:

 There have been recent reports of U.S. citizens being forcibly taken to ATM machines and robbed, or to withdraw funds after being unable to pay exhorbitant bar tabs.
 Please be aware that Roppongi and other entertainment and nightlife districts have also been the scenes of violence between criminal syndicates in the past.
 In 2012, a member of a Japanese criminal organization was beaten to death in a bar in Roppongi by several masked men.